alphagov/govuk-design-system/src/components/summary-list/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
   <p>Make sure any 'action links' are at least 24px by 24px in size, or have adequate spacing.
 This is to make sure users can easily interact with the links.
-This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target Size (minimum)</a>.</p>
+This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target size (minimum)</a>.</p>
 </div>

 <div class="app-wcag-22" id="wcag-change-answers" role="note">